maxray/speedywunderground/_releases/sw024-black-midi-bmbmbm.markdown

 7″ single only release, limited to an edition of 500 worldwide.

-A side: bmbmbm
+* A side: bmbmbm
-B side: Savage Gary’s dbdbdb
+* B side: Savage Gary’s dbdbdb

 Released 8th June 2018
-SOLD OUT